 Head towards Warrnambool and stop at London Bridge – a quirky land formation which stands just offshore.
 It was once connected to the mainland and visitors were permitted to drive atop it.

 However, one day it crumbled leaving tourists stranded.
 Thankfully no one was hurt, but the stranded tourists had to be rescued by helicopter.

 You can spot penguins here, which make regular trips to the ocean for their meals at dusk at dawn.
 The penguin colony averages in the hundreds.

 4th Stop: The Grotto

-Located at the bottom of a steep set of stairs is the Grotto.
+Located at the bottom of a steep set of stairs on your 3 day trip is the Grotto.
 This geological formation is like a natural picture frame that captures the sea.

 When compared to the other geological formations along the Great Ocean Road this is a really unique attraction.
 Although it doesn’t require a very long stop.
 30 minutes should be enough to descend the steps, capture a picture, and scramble back up.

 The Bay of Islands is a nearly 35 kilometre long coastal reserve which offers views of rock formations rising out of the sea.
 There are lookout areas with parking lots at the Bay of Martyrs, the Bay of Islands, Three Mile Beach and Childers Cove.
 Some of which have beach access.